sohamjadhav95/Copilot-For-Data-Science/setup.md

 ## ✅ You're Ready!

-You now have a terminal-based Copilot AI running locally, with rich CLI and browser access.
+You now have a fully interactive Copilot AI running in your terminal.
 Happy building! 🚀